 Program Fee Internships

 The programs in Nepal can last up to five months because of local visa restrictions.
-Each additional 2 weeks costs $170.
-The program fee is higher for medical, dental, and environmental programs because hospitals and the environmental program charge an intern fee.
+The program fee is higher for medical and dental programs because hospitals charge a fee for taking on foreign interns.

 Sample Budget: $100 application fee, program fee (depends on duration), visa fee (depends on duration), $50 a week for lunch and getting around, spending money for weekend trips (riding the elephants in Chitwan, renting a boat in Pokhara, rafting, bungee jumping, trekking, etc).